 It isn’t legally possible to dissolve a civil partnership within the first 12 months.
-You may apply for a separation order in this time, which the court will usually grant if you can prove that your partner has behaved unreasonably.
-Once granted, you cannot legally enter into another civil partnership or marriage until your partnership is legally dissolved.
+You may apply for a separation order during this time, which the court will usually grant if you can prove that your partner has behaved unreasonably.
+Once granted, you cannot legally enter into another Civil Partnership or marriage until your partnership is legally dissolved.
 After 12 months you can apply for a dissolution order.

 Getting the final order

 After obtaining a conditional order, you need to wait six weeks before applying for a final order.
 If it was your partner who applied for a conditional order, you will need to wait three months and six weeks after the date of the conditional order.

 It is important to apply within 12 months of getting the conditional order, or the delay may need to be explained to the court.

 Once the court is happy that all the information has been provided, it will send both partners a final order, which means that your civil partnership is over.
 Both parties are then free to marry or enter into another civil partnership.